storizzi/quora-backup/README.md

 DEBUG_ENV_VARS=false
 RETRY_FAILED_CONTENT: true
 ```

+Check out the [Environment Variables](#environment-variables) section for an explanation of all the available configuration options.

 Note - you do not have to include all of these - e.g. if you just wanted to include your user so you only have to type `quorabak` without a user name and you don't want markdown files, only HTML files, and you wanted to scrape 50 items at a time, then you could put the in your .env file